pschaus/book_lepl1402/source/part1.rst

 - :code:`int t = "Hello";`
 - :code:`boolean t = calculateArea(3);`
-- :code:`printArea(t, "Size of square");` (This example shows why it is easier to find bugs in Java than in Python)
+- :code:`printArea(5, "Size of square");` (This example shows why it is easier to find bugs in Java than in Python)

 The Java compiler and class files
 =================================

-In the previous section, we mentioned that a special tool, the Java compiler, checks your program for type errors *before* it is executed.
-This process is part of another fundamental difference between Python and Java.
+In the previous section, we mentioned that a special tool, the *Java compiler*, checks your program for type errors *before* it is executed.
+This check is part of another fundamental difference between Python and Java.

 Python is an *interpreted language*.
 That means that when you start a program written in Python in an IDE like Thonny or on the command line with

 ..  code-block:: bash

-    python myprogram.py
+    > python myprogram.py

-the Python-Interpreter will
+the Python-Interpreter will do the following things:

-1. load the file "myprogram.py" (and the modules you have imported in your program with the :code:`import` statement),
+1. Load the file "myprogram.py" (and the modules you have imported in your program with the :code:`import` statement),
-2. do some checks to verify that your program doesn't contain syntax errors such as :code:`print('Hello')))))`,
+2. Do some checks to verify that your program doesn't contain syntax errors such as :code:`print('Hello')))))`,
-3. execute your program.
+3. Execute your program.

 Java, being a *compiled language*, works differently.
-To execute a Java program, another step is needed:
+To execute a Java program, there is another step done before your program can be executed:

 1. First, the Java code has to be compiled.
 This is the job of the Java compiler, a tool that is part of the JDK.
 The compiler does two things:

    - It verifies that your source code is a well-formed Java program.
-This includes the type checking described in the previous section.
+This verification process includes the type checking described in the previous section.
    - It translates your Java source code into a more compact representation that is easier to process for your computer.
 This compact representation is called a *class file*.
 One such file will be created per class in your program.
 In IntelliJ, you can find the generated class files in the directory "out" in your project.

 2. If the compilation of your code was successful, the *Java Virtual Machine* (JVM) is started.
 The JVM is a special program that can load and execute class files.
 The JVM doesn't need the source code (the .java files) of your program to execute it since the class files contain all the necessary information.
-If you are a professional software developer, it's usually the class files that you give to your customer, not the source code.
+When you are developing software for other people, it's usually the class files that you give to them, not the source code.

 IntelliJ runs the Java compiler and starts the JVM for you when you press the green start button, but it's perfectly possible to do it by hand on the command line without an IDE:

 ..  code-block:: bash

-    javac Main.java   # javac is the compiler and part of the JDK.
-It will generate the file Main.class java Main         # this command starts the JVM with your Main class
+    > javac Main.java   # javac is the compiler and part of the JDK.
+It will generate the file Main.class

+    > java Main         # this command starts the JVM with your Main class

 Primitive Types